zdharma-continuum/history-search-multi-word/README.md

 colored.
 If you assign this array before loading `hsmw` you will change the defaults.
 Complete list of available keys is [at the beginning](https://github.com/psprint/history-search-multi-word/blob/master/hsmw-highlight#L34-L62) of `hsmw-highlight` file.
-Example `~/.zshrc` addition that sets `path` key – paths will be highlighted with background magenta, foreground white, bold:
+Example `~/.zshrc` addition that sets `path` key – paths that exist will be highlighted with background magenta, foreground white, bold:

 ```zsh
 typeset -gA HSMW_HIGHLIGHT_STYLES